IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 the OA.
 The LLC Board can independently develop policy or procedures documents that fill gaps.

+# Definitions and Principles

-# Key Differences from the old IASA Structure
+## Key Differences from the old IASA Structure

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.